advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 The minimum primbix with value 21 is above 403 400 000 000 000 and below or equal to 1 771 883 742 990 899 (which has primbix value 21).

+It is not possible to construct a lower minimum primbix than 1 771 883 742 990 899 using any of the `n` lowest numbers of primbix value 1, where:

+n = 8, [2, 3, 5, 7, 11, 17, 23, 37]

+This means, we are pretty confident that the minimum primbix with value 21 is 1 771 883 742 990 899, but exhaustive search is needed to prove it.
+No currently known theorem techniques are able to bridge the language gap.

 If you are interested in helping to reduce this bound, then you can take a look at [this example code](https://github.com/advancedresearch/algexenotation/blob/main/examples/primbix.rs).

 There are currently 26 dedicated CPU cores that work on this search 24/7.